BROCKHAUS-AG/blog-post-angular-component-router/README.md

 });
 ```

+In our example above we use `$routerOnActivate` to fetch some accountDetails with the `$http`-service and store them on the controller instance if everything went well.
+If the promise is rejected with a 404 status code, we instruct the router to redirect to the `NotFound` route.
+In all other cases we cancel the navigation by rejecting the promise.
+Beware that this can lead to an empty page if the user reloads the page.

+We use `$routerOnActivate` in favor of `$routerCanActivate` since we didn't find a way to pass data from the `$routerCanActivate` method to the controller instance.
+Another advantage is that we can specify `$routerOnActivate` as part of the controller whereas `$routerCanActivate` needs to be defined on the component definition (one thing that bugged us about the `$resolve`-approach too).

 ## Conclusion

 If you are interested in how and especially why we are separating our application into several smaller applications and integrate them via iFrames, read our upcoming blog post ;)